Good Questions to Ask the Interviewer for a More Insightful Conversation

 Final Thoughts

-Asking insightful questions during the interview is a must.
+Asking insightful, good questions to the interviewer during the interview is a must.
 If you don’t ask anything when the interviewer inevitably says, “Do you have any questions for me?”, you miss out on important information—and you may appear uninterested in the role.
 Both can affect the outcome of your interview.